I have assembled here some of my unpublished stories, as well as some deleted/alternate scenes from published books.

 Funny trivia: by happenstance, this story was proofread/edited by Louis Warner, lead singer of the London-based rock band High Above The Storm.

-This entire chapter died when I edited, Russian Dolls, the first book of The Neve & Egan Cases.
+This entire chapter died when I edited Russian Dolls.

 Though I had a lot of fun writing it, I felt it slowed down the pacing and postponed the ending too much.
 Though it pained me greatly, it had to go.